tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 9. On the Storage accounts blade, select the Storage account you created in Task 1.

-10. On the blade for your storage account, locate and Select on **File shares**.
+10. On the blade for your storage account, locate and select **File shares**.

 11. On the File shares blade, select your file share.